Cross Country Course

 - Riders may not school alone!

-- Coggins accession number will be required on the waiver.
+- Coggins accession number and date of current Flu-Rhino vaccine will be required on the waiver.

 - All riders must wear an ASTM/SEI helmet, protective vest, and boots.